Ph.D. Degree Program

 - A completed resume that contains 1) collegiate work (institutions, dates attended, degrees earned); 2) professional employment with dates of service (including military); 3) special skills or competencies (including certifications or licensures); 4) publications, exhibitions, prizes, awards, or other recognition; and 5) service activities (including community and charitable)

 Departmental policy requires all students to register for 18 credits per semester to complete their degree in a timely manner.
-After 72 credits (4 semesters), all graduate students will register for 1 credit.
+After 72 credits (4 semesters), all graduate students will register for 1-5 credits dependent on health insurance needs.
 College regulations require that students who are being supported by a graduate assistantship may not register for CR (continuous registration), but must be registered for at least 1 credit.

 A grade of B (not B-) or better must be obtained in all required courses.
 At the close of each semester, the Graduate Affairs Committee (GAC) will evaluate the performance of each new student.
 A student with a grade point average below 3.0 in formal course work will be placed on academic probation or may be dismissed.
 In the event the student must repeat a course to improve their academic standing, the cost of registering for the repeated course will be the responsibility of the student.
 At the end of the first year of residence, the GAC will review the student’s entire record at CSU and then make recommendations to the faculty on the status of the student in the graduate program of the department.
 Courses in which an incomplete grade was received must be made up within one year, and a grade of at least B obtained.